Water Chemistry Water Chemistry — Does Pool Chlorine Lighten Hair? Chemistry & Protection Tips

 Shock Treatment Timing

-When performing SLAM (Shock Level And Maintain) procedures for algae treatment, inform swimmers about elevated chlorine levels.
-During SLAM, FC levels reach 10-30 ppm depending on CYA levels - swimming during this period significantly increases hair bleaching risk.
+When performing SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) procedures for algae treatment, inform swimmers about elevated chlorine levels.
+During SLAM, FC levels reach the shock level for your CYA (about 40% of CYA) - swimming during this period significantly increases hair bleaching risk.
+Use our all-in-one pool calculator to determine the shock level for your CYA.

 Stabilizer Management

 Maintain CYA levels at 30-50 ppm for traditional chlorine systems.
 Higher CYA levels require higher FC levels for sanitization, potentially increasing hair exposure to chlorine.
-Add stabilizer at a rate of 1 pound per 3,000 gallons to raise CYA by approximately 30 ppm.
+Add stabilizer gradually and test frequently.

 Treating Chlorine-Damaged Hair